 In every direction, children and young adults trying to access help and support find services that have borne the brunt of Conservative austerity.

-We laughed as they told me this, at how ridiculous it seemed.
+We laughed as she told me this, at how ridiculous it seemed.
 But the longer we chatted, the more it became apparent why something as daring was even considered (if only for a moment).

 "I have been struggling with my mental health for six years now, with no one to thank for my survival other than a few close friends," said Jaz.
 "I have attempted suicide four times, and feel as if I am completely alone in my fight against my illness.
 The system needs to change.
 I am not a rare occurrence; I am one of so many young people who are constantly fighting to stay alive."